 Ristorante Ad Hoc

 The name defines the menu.
-Often changing with variations.
-The dishes are artistic, clean, and delicious.
+Often changing, the dishes are artistic, clean, and delicious.
 You can’t say too much or too little about this place.
 Make a reservation for the cabana room.

-Pasta comes in a plastic container with a fork, napkin, and plastic cup to take water out of a jug which is why they can charge such a low price.
-They sell a glass of table wine for a euro or so extra which will also come in a plastic cup that adds to the charm.
-If you are in the area and it’s lunchtime I recommend trying it.
-It is so cheap that you may not even realize you spend any money.
+Pasta comes in a plastic container with a fork, napkin, and plastic cup for you to get water out of a jug, which is why they can charge such a low price.
+They sell a glass of table wine for a euro or so extra, which will also come in a plastic cup.
+It all adds to the charm.
+If you’re in the area and it’s lunchtime, I recommend trying this place.
+It’s so cheap you may not even realize you spent any money.

 Address: Via della Croce, 8